October is National Indoor Air Quality Awareness Month and it’s the perfect time to address air quality in the workplace.

 - Tobacco smoke

 Any work that causes small particles to enter the air may also create poor air quality in the workplace.
-For example, bakers may inhale small particles of flour in the air.
-This can affect their lungs.
+For example, bakers may inhale small airborne particles of flour.
+This can affect their lungs and cause occupational asthma.

-- Schedule cleaning and dusting to occur when the person with asthma is not around
+- Schedule cleaning and dusting to occur when employees with asthma are not around.

-- Use appropriate pest control to reduce cockroach infestation
+- Use appropriate pest control to reduce cockroach and mouse infestation.

 By improving the air quality of your workplace, it will improve the health of your employees, especially those with asthma.

-Melanie Carver is the Vice President of Community Health and Services at the Asthma and Allergy Foundation of America.
-She leads the organization’s digital health communications and community building to support and educate people with allergies and asthma to empower them to improve their health.
+Melanie Carver is the Chief Mission Officer at the Asthma and Allergy Foundation of America.
+She leads the organization’s health communications, education, and community building to support people with allergies and asthma and improve health outcomes.

 Comments (6)